Toronto Raptors beat Philadelphia 76ers 103-88 to force Game 6

 Pascal Siakam scored 23 points and 10 rebounds and the Raptors beat the 76ers 103-88 on Monday to cut Philadelphia's lead in their best-of-seven opening-round playoff series to 3-2.

-Precious Achiuwa had 17 points, while OG Anunoby and Gary Trent Jr. finished with 16 apiece for the Raptors, who were missing injured all-star guard Fred VanVleet.
+Precious Achiuwa had 17 points, while OG Anunoby finished with 16 for the Raptors, who were missing injured all-star guard Fred VanVleet.
 Scottie Barnes, in his second game back after sitting two with a sprained ankle, had 12 points and eight rebounds.

 The Raptors face elimination yet again in Game 6 in Toronto on Thursday.